 We offer a number of preparatory programmes through the Bournemouth University International College.
 These courses offer you progression from High School in your home country to a Bachelor’s degree at BU.

-Our computer animation courses are exceptionally well regarded within the industry and as a result, our graduates rarely struggle to find work once they finish their course.
+Our computer animation courses are exceptionally well regarded within the industry and as a result, our graduates rarely struggle to find work once they finish their course - 80% of them are in work or further study within six months of graduating*.

 During your degree you will have the opportunity to work with some of the UK's leading computer animation organisations, through the National Centre for Computer Animation (NCCA), and can make valuable contacts before you graduate.